 Save the private key in a safe place on your system, and record the location where you saved it.

-You need the key pair to be able to connect to your Amazon EC2 instance.
-If you lose the key pair, you will not be able to connect.
+You need the key pair file to be able to connect to your Amazon EC2 instance.
+You can't download the key pair file again, so if you lose it, you will not be able to connect to your instance.

 Record the public DNS name for your instance: